Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Introduction

 In this work we discuss and compare sequential ignorability and latent sequential ignorability, using both theoretical arguments and simulation studies in which we investigate the relative performance of the two alternative assumptions when, in turn, one holds and inference is conducted under both assumptions.
 We also illustrate our framework using real data on financial aids to firms to investigate the effectiveness of interests free loans on firms' employment policies.
 In this study firms may have access to public loans multiple times over subsequent years and our focus is on contrasting firms' performances measured in terms of employment levels at the end of the study under different treatment sequences \cite[][]{PiraniMarianiMealli2013}.
+Our observation period is from 2002 to 2007 and we focus on assessing causal effects on the number of employees of receiving at least a loan either between 2002 and 2004 or between 2005 and 2007.
+The hiring policy of a firm in 2004 is an intermediate post-treatment variable that may be reasonably associated with both the number of employees in 2007 as well as the decision to apply for a loan between 2005 and 2007.
+Sequential ignorability implies that the probability of receiving at least a loan between 2005 and 2007 does not depend on the potential outcomes for the number of employees in 2007 conditional on covariates, loan status in 2004, and the observed firm's hiring policy in 2004.
+We argue that this assumption may be debatable, but the latent sequential ignorability may be more reasonable because the decision of a firm to apply for a loan between 2005 and 2007 may reasonably depend on both the observed firm's hiring policy in 2004 and the unobserved firm's hiring policy in 2004 that the firm would have adopted under the alternative loan status in 2004.

 Throughout the article we focus on assessing causal effects of a specified longitudinal treatment on an outcome that would have been observed at the end of the study.
 A valuable topic for future research is the extension of our framework to the evaluation of dynamic treatment regimes, which usually describe adaptive policies that propose actions in each treatment period depending on past observations and decisions \cite[e.g.,][]{HeckmanNavarro:2007, HongRaudenbush:2008, Murphy:2003, Robins:2004, Zajonc:2012}.